geodat-ai/standards-engineering/container-standards.md

-# GeoDat AI Container Standards
+# Geodat AI Container Standards

 This document defines the containerisation standards used across GeoDat AI services and applications.